Pac (wrestler)

 Benjamin Satterley (born 22 August 1986), better known by his ring name Pac (often stylised in all caps), is an English professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he performs under the epithet "The Bastard" Pac and is a member of the Death Riders.
-He is a former one-time (and the inaugural) AEW International Champion and former two-time AEW World Trios Champion, at one point holding both the International and Trios titles simultaneously to become the first double champion in AEW history.
+He is signed to All Elite Wrestling (AEW), where he is a member of the Death Riders.

 Satterley is noted for his high-flying style and aerial attacks, which has earned him the nicknames "The Super Superman" and later "The Man That Gravity Forgot".
 He began his wrestling career under the ring name Pac in his native north east England with the Independent Wrestling Federation (IWF).
 After establishing himself throughout the country with promotions such as Real Quality Wrestling (RQW) and One Pro Wrestling (1PW), he began to perform overseas, most notably for American promotions such as Pro Wrestling Guerrilla (PWG), Ring of Honor (ROH), and Chikara, as well as the Japanese promotion Dragongate, where he won the Open the Brave, Triangle, and Twin Gate Championship.
 He is a former PWG World Tag Team Champion and winner of PWG's inaugural Dynamite Duumvirate Tag Team Title Tournament.

 From 2012 to 2015, Satterley wrestled under the ring name Adrian Neville in NXT, the developmental territory of WWE.
 He won the NXT Tag Team Championship twice, with his first reign coming as one half of the inaugural champions with Oliver Grey and his second reign being with Corey Graves.
 He is also a one-time NXT Champion, making him the first man to have held both the NXT Championship and the NXT Tag Team Championship.
 He was promoted to the main roster under the shortened ring name Neville in 2015, and began competing in the cruiserweight division in 2016, becoming a record two-time (and longest-reigning) WWE Cruiserweight Champion.

 After leaving WWE in 2018, Satterley reverted to his previous ring name of Pac and returned to Dragongate, holding the Open the Dream Gate Championship for much of his time there and joining the villainous R.E.D. stable.
 He assumed the moniker of "The Bastard", which he continues to use.
 In 2019, he left Dragon Gate and signed with AEW, where he became a member of the Death Triangle alongside Penta El Zero M and Rey Fénix.
+He is also became a one-time and inaugural AEW International Champion and a two-time AEW World Trios Champion, at one point holding both the International and Trios titles simultaneously to become the first double champion in AEW history.